-Still other tenants are who we would call “silent tenants” who are too busy to engage with the landlord and despite numerous notices, does not allow contractors access to their unit to make repairs.
+Still other tenants are who we would call “silent tenants” who are too busy to engage with the landlord and, despite numerous notices, do not allow contractors access to their unit to make repairs.

 The cloth cuts both ways, so we pivot to the landlord’s role in ascertaining the condition of the building.

 Of course, the landlord can get a glimpse into the condition of their property by making necessary or agreed repairs, decorations, alterations or improvements, assuming the tenant has not put up roadblocks as discussed above.